alfonsobries/brain-energy-tracker/resources/get_meals_instructions.md

-Based on the food descriptions you will receive, organize the relevant information in a JSON format for database storage.
+Based on the food descriptions you receive, organize the relevant information in a JSON format for database storage.
 The required details are:

 - calories
 - sugar